 Speaking of native apps, S-Docs is the only 100% native document generation and e-signature solution available on the Salesforce AppExchange.
 Create stunning documents with data pulled from anywhere in Salesforce, automate your workflows, and collect e-signatures -- 100% natively.

-If you’re ready to get started with native document generation and e-signature (and implement quicker!), contact us today at firstname.lastname@example.org, or fill out this form on our website.
+If you’re ready to get started with native document generation and e-signature (and implement quicker!), contact us today at firstname.lastname@example.org, or request a demo.
 We can’t wait to see what we can do to help your business succeed!